 Koreshan State Historic

 Site is almost 4 miles up the Estero River from the river mouth.
-After a

 mile or so, the extreme tidal influence wanes and the current is fairly